paliari-ti/dev-ops/kubernetes/README.md

-Install kubernetes without docker in redhat 7.6
+# Install kubernetes with containerd in redhat 7.9
-==

 ## Sumary